We encourage residents to discuss with their preceptors their performance on the rotation throughout the course of the rotation.

 During core rotations, residents have multiple opportunities to be observed and scored on a structured interview and presentation of a case, mirroring the format of a Royal College long case examination.
 Similarly, residents have the opportunity twice a year for practice in the Objective Structured Clinical Exam (OSCE) format, which mirrors the Royal College final oral examination.

-A distinct and separate evaluation is used to assess proficiency in Psychotherapeutic Psychotherapy and Cognitive Behavioral Therapy.
+A distinct and separate evaluation is used to assess proficiency in Psychodynamic Psychotherapy and Cognitive Behavioral Therapy.

 Residents also evaluate rotation preceptors and psychotherapy supervisors.